-Azerbaijan and was named "Lawyer of the Year" in Tax Law.
-She has additionally been named a leading lawyer in the 2014 edition of IFLR 1000: Guide to the World's Leading Financial Law Firms.
-Ophelia is also recognized as one of the most highly acclaimed legal experts in Azerbaijan in General Corporate Practice by Asialaw Leading Lawyers.
-Ms. Abdullayeva has also been ranked by Chambers Global as a key individual and recommended by The Legal 500.
-Ophelia speaks Russian, Azerbaijani, English and basic German.
+Banking & Finance, Corporate and M&A in Azerbaijan.
+Kamal was named a leading lawyer in the 2016 edition of IFLR 1000: Guide to the World's Leading Financial Law Firms, and he was recently recognized as one of the most highly acclaimed legal experts in Azerbaijan in General Corporate Practice by Asialaw Leading Lawyers.
+Kamal speaks Azerbaijani, Russian and English.